MonitorQA/ExternalApiDocs/_posts/2020-12-12-get-audit-complete-items.md

 | `2` | Rejected |
 | `3` | Submitted |

-For errors responses, see the [response status codes documentation](#/response-status-codes).
+For error responses, see the [response status codes documentation](#/response-status-codes).